 - The frozen vegetable mix used for this recipe was sourced from Tesco [UK] and is named 'classic vegetable base mix'.

 - Gluten-free plain flour can be used instead of plain/all-purpose flour.
+Or go for spelt flour which is a great plain flour alternative.

 - Quorn pieces can be replaced with rehydrated soy curls or TVP, tofu, white beans, or canned jackfruit.